barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 encryption.
 They are meant to be used at the [Transport Layer][44].
 In OpenBanking they are used in MA-TLS communication between the TPP and the bank.
 * **QSEAL**
-Qualified Electronic Seal Certificates (QSEALCs) are to be used at the [Application Layer][44].
-They are used to "stamp" communication to prove origin, authenticity and integrity.
+Qualified Electronic Seal Certificates (QSEALs) are to be used at the [Application Layer][44].
+They are used to "stamp" communication in order to prove origin, authenticity and integrity.
 In OpenBanking they are used for JWT signatures.

-QWACs and QSEALs are issued by QTSPs, signed by the QTSPs Certification Authority.
-The certificates contains [specific fields][45] allowing the bank to identify the TPP legal entity.
+QWACs and QSEALs are issued by QTSPs, signed by the QTSPs Certification Authority certificate.
+The QWAC/QSEAL contains [specific fields][45] allowing the bank to identify the TPP legal entity.
 In the digital domain, the presence of valid certificates is legal proof that
 * the call to the bank's APIs comes from a TPP
 * ...who is properly regulated (its regulator id being in the certificate), and
 * ...which has undergone checks by the QTSP.

-As a consequence, for any ASPSP receiving an API call with and [expired/revoked TPP certificate][7] is a signal that “the TPP has lost its license or is otherwise unfit for financial transactions“.
+As a consequence, for any ASPSP receiving an API call with an [expired/revoked TPP certificate][7] it is a signal that "the TPP has lost its license or is otherwise unfit for financial transactions".

 Which makes it critical that the banks perform...